northpolesec/santa/docs/deployment/migration.md

 Note: To minimize security coverage downtime, ensure the NPS Santa installer has run before removing Google Santa from the allowed system extensions list

+If you do not use an MDM:
+- Remove Google Santa by dragging `/Applications/Santa.app` to the trash
+- Respond to the admin authentication popup dialog

 ### 4. Verification
 - NPS Santa should now installed and running.
 ```